 Upon receipt of this Policy; and

-For any new, previously unidentified or potential conflict of interest as soon as it arises or becomes known.
+For any new, previously unidentified, or potential conflict of interest as soon as it arises or becomes known.

 Direct disclosures required under this Policy shall be submitted in writing on the MICRC Disclosure of Potential Conflict of Interest form and submitted to the MICRC Executive Director.